giantswarm/app-build-suite/README.md

   it doesn't exist, then it tries to load the default config file from the current working directory's `.abs.main.yaml`).

-When you run `./dabs.sh -h` it shows you command line options and the relevant environment variables names.
+When you run `dabs.sh -h` it shows you command line options and the relevant environment variables names.
 Options for a config file are the same as for command line, just with truncated leading `--`.
 You can check [this example](examples/apps/hello-world-app/.abs/main.yaml).